hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-fetcher/src/main/assemblies/content/readme.txt

 Q : How I can find in Octane tests that are fetched from ALM?
 A : During fetching, we map ALM Domain name to test "module" field and ALM Project name to test "package" field.
     You can filter test with matching "module" and "package" to find fetched tests.

+Q: On previous week, I fetched all existing runs from ALM to Octane.
+On this week, many new runs were added to ALM.
+   I want to fetch To Octane only runs that were created after my last fetch.
+A: You can filter runs that were created after your last fetch by defining runFilter option "startFromId" with value "LAST_SENT" in configuration file